Azure/fta-cloudarchitecture/docs/reliability.md

 ## Architecture review

-Once the target SLA requirements have been determined an _Architecture review_ should be performed to ensure that these requirements are met.
+Once the target SLA requirements have been determined, an _Architecture review_ should be performed to ensure that these requirements are met.

-> 💡 The **FastTrack for Azure** team can perform an architecture review of your solution on behalf of Azure Engineering.
-Visit [Microsoft FastTrack for Azure] to learn more about FastTrack.
+> 💡 [FastTrack for Azure] can perform an architecture review of your solution on behalf of Microsoft Azure Engineering

-### Composite SLA
+> 🔨 Use the [Composite SLO Estimation spreadsheet] to calculate a system's composite SLO for uptime.

+> 📖 FastTrack have published a [Solution Review and Guidance Framework] for Architecture Reviews.

+### Annotate the architecture diagram

-It is important to review the SLA's of the solution as a whole, as well as the SLA's for individual services.
-Annotate the solution architecture diagram with SLA, RTO and RPO for all components.
-Single points of failure should be called out, and the composite SLA for the solution should be calculated by combining the SLA for each service.
+Annotate the solution architecture diagram with SLA, RTO and RPO for each service.
+Single points of failure should be called out, and the composite uptime for the solution should be calculated by combining the uptime (SLA) for each service.

-As an example, the [API-first SaaS business model] reference architecture has been annotated with uptime, RTO and RPO figures below.
+As an example, the [API-first SaaS business model] reference architecture (from [Azure Architecture Center]) has been annotated with uptime, RTO and RPO figures:

 ![Annotated AKS API First reference architecture](./images/annotated-aks-api-first.png) <br/> _Figure: Annotated API-first SaaS business model reference architecture_